Maia-Everett/lintian.eu/_posts/2024-04-25-warcraft-retrospective-23.md

 This, of course, ignores the very real and tragic reasons that drive people in real life to commit atrocities.

 Arthas's transformation from the well-intentioned sociopath at the end of the human campaign to the completely amoral monster in the undead campaign has a significant gap in it.
-A gap that is --- unlike *everything else in the campaign* --- not shown, but told us in six short lines of text.
+A gap that is --- unlike *everything else in the campaign* --- not shown, but told to us in six short lines of text.

 {% figure [caption:"Arthas: driven mad by corruption before it was mainstream."] %}
 ![Younglings](/assets/wr/20240323202311_1.jpg)